zarakM/pythonconvertorenvyaml/README.md

 ## 🌍 Why This Tool?

-Working with multiple environments (dev, staging, production) often means juggling different config formats.
+Working with environments where developers are commiting in env format.
 This tool ensures smooth, consistent conversions to support better automation and fewer errors in deployment.

 ## 🤝 Contributing